hpehl/maven-multi-module-template/README.md

 By pushing the tag to GitHub, the release workflow kicks in.

-## GitHub Workflow
+## Release Workflow

-The GitHub workflow operates fully automated and relies on several secrets that have to be configured:
+The release workflow is defined in `release.yml`.
+It operates fully automated and relies on several secrets that have to be configured:

 - `OSSRH_USERNAME`: The username for the Sonatype JIRA
 - `OSSRH_PASSWORD`: The password for the Sonatype JIRA
 - `MAVEN_GPG_PASSPHRASE`: The passphrase for your private GPG key
 - `MAVEN_GPG_PRIVATE_KEY`: The private key in ASCII format.
 You can use a command like `gpg --armor --export-secret-keys <key-id> | pbcopy` to export and copy the private key to the clipboard (on macOS).

-The release workflow builds and deploys the project by running

-1. `mvn install` and then
-2. `mvn deploy -P release`

-Upon successful execution, a new GitHub release is created:
+The release workflow builds and deploys the project.
+Upon successful execution, a new GitHub release is created.
+The new release is named "Maven Multi Module Template <release-version>.Final".
+Adjust that to your needs by modifying the value `name` of the step `ncipollo/release-action` in `release.yml`.

-- The name of the release uses the env variable `PROJECT_NAME` defined for the job `release` in `release.yml`.
-Adjust this variable to your needs.
-- The body of the release is the latest section from the changelog.

 # Scripts